Car Insurance in Iowa

 - File one of the following for $55,000:

 NOTE: Special circumstances apply if you need to drive a vehicle owned by your employer or by someone who is issued a certificate of self-insurance.

-If you are required to submit an SR-22, you’ll need to have the following minimum amounts of liability insurance:
+If you are required to submit an SR-22, you'll need to have the at least minimum amounts of liability insurance.

 While you are not legally required to purchase a car insurance policy in Iowa (unless your license was suspended or revoked), many people find that it is the best option for proving financial responsibility.

 An insurance policy will include the basic liability insurance for bodily injury and property damage that you may cause to others in an accident.

 Additionally, you'll also have the option to purchase one or more of the following types of coverage:

 - Medical payments coverage – Helps cover your medical costs after an accident.

 - Collision coverage – Helps pay for damages to your vehicle in an accident you caused.

 - Comprehensive coverage – Covers costs in an event that is not accident-related, like fire, theft, or vandalism.